 Requirements for the Bachelor of Arts Degree-Financial Economics Emphasis.
-Majors are required to complete 50 semester hours, with a GPA of 2.00 or better, as follows:
+Majors are required to complete 48 semester hours, with a GPA of 2.00 or better, as follows:

 - 4 ECON-201 Principles of Macroeconomics

 - 4 ECON-202 Principles of Microeconomics

 - 4 ECON-311 Intermediate Macroeconomics

 - 4 ECON-313 Intermediate Microeconomics Theory or ECON-315 Managerial Economics

 - 4 ECON-330 International Trade and Finance

 - 4 ECON-331 Money, Banking and Financial Markets

 - 4 ACCT-200 Financial Accounting

-- 4 MGMT-340 Corporate Financial Management
+- 4 FINC-340 Corporate Financial Management

-- 4 MGMT-342 Investment Analysis
+- 4 FINC-342 Investment Analysis

-- 4 ECON-499 Applied Research Methods
+- 4 ECON-499 Econometrics

-- 2 PRDV-100 Using Computers

 - 4 One statistics course (MGMT-202, MATH-108, MATH-109, MATH-180 or PSYC-123)

-- Four hours of electives, chosen with adviser's guidance from one 300 level and above economics course or POLI-333 Development, Globalization and Society.
+- 4 Four hours of electives, chosen with adviser's guidance from one 300 level and above economics course or POLI-333 Development, Globalization and Society.
+A maximum 4 semester hours of ECON-503 Internship may be applied to the electives.